richardmleggett/al2tex/docs/usage/diagrams.rst

 Coverage Map Diagram
 --------------------

-Alignments are binned based on their position in the target contigs, and counted to calculate the coverage of each bin.
-By default, the bin size is 30 bp, but this can be set using the ``-binsize`` option.
-To avoid counting the same query region multiple times, alignments with overalpping query coordinates are filtered by choosing the longest alignment.
-For each target contig a heatmap image is produced in which each pixel represents the coverage of a bin.
+Coverage of each target contig is counted by alignment for each query contig.
+To avoid counting the same query region multiple times, alignments with overlapping query coordinates are filtered by choosing the longest alignment.
+For each target contig a heatmap image is produced in which each pixel represents the coverage of a single position in the target contig.
 These are arranged in a tex or svg file.
 Note that each heatmap image is a fixed size, so the pixel scale is adjusted to fit.
 By default, square images are produced where the rows are read top to bottom, from left to right, as below.

 .. image:: images/coverage_map_example.png